 Two entries to cage.
 Entries are attached to trap cage for installation ease.

 Easy to install with two mirrors facing two entries to the trap cage.

 5 years of research development + 8 years of production by Central Coast Deer and Vermin Control Australia has gone into this cage trap.
 Proven design.

 How to trap mynas using the Central Coast Deer and Vermin Controls Myna Magic Humane Cage Trap.

 1. Make sure the cage trap is correctly put together, view the video instructions.
 Mirrors and doors on the inside.

 2. Doors should be closed, push hand through to make sure they open and close freely.

 3. Place cage trap between where the Myna comes from and goes too.
 Place in a shady spot, with a clear area around the cage trap so mynas can see that the area is safe.
 Avoid areas with heavy human and animal traffic.

 4. Only put bait within the cage.
-Small dog and cat biscuits and/or dog meat(devon) roll and/or fruit(figs, berries, etc).
+Small dog and cat biscuits and/or dog meat(devon) roll and/or fruit(figs, berries, etc), or mince.
 One or two pieces in the entry funnels and a lot more in the middle of cage.
 Keep the bait fresh.
-We are currently using Aldi Silvester’s Chicken & Tuna.
 But change the bait, mynas like people prefer different foods.
 Do not use the same food as you are giving your pets.
 Animal food can change from batch to batch.
 Do not overfeed the mynas, they are only small.

 5. Monitor the Cage trap daily.
 And never touch cage during daylight hours where mynas can see you.
 If the cage trap has been touched by humans or scented by domestic animals give it a wash down with the hose and dry off.